Graduate Research Assistant, PhD Student

 Diana graduated with her Bachelor of Science in Animal Sciences and Industry in 2013 and a Master of Science in Veterinary Biomedical Science in 2015 from Kansas State University (KSU).
 After finishing her Master’s degree, she worked for a large animal health company as a scientist of a global team working on cattle vaccine research and development for three years.
 In addition to her academic background, Diana’s real-world work experience at the lab “bench” and in the “field”, provides a very unique and valuable understanding of the intricacies of the animal health industry.
 Currently, Diana is a PhD student studying epidemiology with a focus on veterinary outcomes-based research.
 As a part of her PhD program, she is also gaining more real-world experience by working for a contract research organization as a part of a team that specializes in veterinary and biomedical research.

-In her free-time, you’ll find her playing with her dogs—Peter and Jade—and cat who thinks he’s a dog—Bennie, running half-marathons as a part of the Kansas Team Beef endurance team with her husband Mike, road-tripping and yelling “COWS!” every time she sees cattle, enjoying time outside with friends and family, and just trying to survive graduate school.
+In her free-time, you’ll find her playing with her dogs - Jade and Jasper - and cat who thinks he’s a dog—Bennie, running half-marathons as a part of the Kansas Team Beef endurance team, road-tripping and yelling “COWS!” every time she sees cattle, enjoying time outside with friends and family, and just trying to survive graduate school.

 Current Research Question:

 Epidemiology can be described as studying disease (or any other health related outcome) and factors such as diet, breed, vaccination, treatment, and environment that may contribute to or play a role in disease.
 The really neat thing about Diana’s program and studying epidemiology is that she does not have a single research question.
 In terms of her current research, overarching themes can be summarized as:

 - What is the frequency, distribution, and control strategies for foodborne pathogens, such as E. coli O157:H7, in cattle and their environment?

 - What treatment options successfully prevent or reduce disease in animals?